Teach Me

 “This diet is not appropriate for everyone,” Hezer said.
 “For example, if you have diabetes and are using diabetic medication to lower your blood sugars, being on lazy keto will also lower your blood sugars, so your medications may need to be adjusted.”

-People already at risk for elevated ketones, such as those with kidney disease, heart or bone ailments and other medical conditions, should also talk to their health care provider before starting this diet.
+People already at risk for elevated ketones, such as those with kidney disease, heart disease or bone ailments and other medical conditions, should also talk to their health care provider before starting this diet.

 Takeaway

 The lazy keto diet offers a more flexible and simplified approach to the popular ketogenic diet.
-It can be an attractive option if you want a sustainable and less rigid eating plan that still promotes weight loss and other potential health benefits.
+It can be an attractive option if you want a sustainable and less rigid eating plan that still promotes weight loss and other potential long term health benefits.
 However, it is important to remember that results may vary.

 Consult with your health care provider or a registered dietitian before embarking on any new diet or lifestyle change.
 Doing so can ensure that you are making informed decisions about your health and well-being.